The-Knowledge-House/DS_22/phase_3/week_9/5_15/sprint8_deliverables.md

 * Decision Trees
 * Random Forest Classifiers

-Feel free to utilize powerful statistical learning methods that we have not yet learned about!
-However, be cautious with utilizing complex non-parametric models, as these could lead to over-fit predictions that do not generalize will to the real world.
+Feel free to research more powerful statistical learning methods that we have not yet learned about!
+However, be cautious when utilizing complex non-parametric models, as these could lead to over-fit predictions that do not generalize will to the real world.

-These 4 models should be implemented in 4 seperate scripts:
+These 4 models should be planned in 4 seperate scripts via pseudocode:

 * `model1.ipynb`
 * `model2.ipynb`
 * `model3.ipynb`
 *` model4.ipynb`

 Feel free to name these jupyter notebooks appropriately (e.g. linear regression could be called `linreg.ipynb`).
+Discuss the motivations for these models with your team.

-### CDA Example
+### CDA Plan Example

 The following describes an example `CDA` workflow for 4 methods of predicting salaries based on job-training requirements.

 * Remove outliers for salaries, log-normalize bootcamp duration, and utilize a linear regressor with backward selection
 * Remove outliers for salaries, log-normalize bootcamp duration, and utilize the LASSO for automatic selection
 * Remove outliers for salaries, keep bootcamp duration, and utilize the LASSO for automatic selection
-* Remove outliers for salaries, keep bootcamp duration, and utilize a RandomForestRegressor with a max-depth of 3
+* Remove outliers for salaries, keep bootcamp duration, and utilize a RandomForestRegressor with optimal max-depth

 By observing all selected features for these 4 models, we could potentially observe that bootcamp features predict for higher bootcamp salaries.

-### Draft Findings

-After completing your `EDA`, draft your observations in a succint document (at most 3 graphs!) that detail what information you've gleaned from your visual analysis.
-This document must answer describe the following aspects of the dataset.

-Please ensure that this section is well-edited and concise.
-Think of this as a formal report that multiple individuals will utilize for business decisions.
-Do NOT include the place-holder text below.

-> ## Distributions
-> (place-holder text) What distributions did you notice throughout your dataset?
-Were any
-> attributes normally distributed?
-If not, what methods can you take to force normality?
->
-> ## Metrics
-> What interesting metrics did you glean from your dataset?
-Did any box-plots or confidence intervals
-> seem significant?
->
-> ## Relationships
-> Did

 ### Further Develop Documentation